 Guest speakers may be invited to meet with students.

-The relationship between the hospital and the college has been a very positive one, and each year students contribute to that positive relationship.
-You must consider yourself as operating under the same ethical and professional guidelines as if are a paid employee of the hospital.
+The relationship between the hospital and the college has been a very positive longstanding one, and each year students contribute to that positive relationship.
+You must consider yourself as operating under the same ethical and professional guidelines as if you are a paid employee of the hospital.
 All information garnered from patient records, patient interviewing, or other observations must be held in strictest confidence.
 It is especially important to be careful about comments made off the hospital grounds (such as in restaurants) and comments made around patients.
 Each student will sign a document that specifies agreement to abide by the particulars of these confidentiality regulations.
 Equally important are interactions with patients and staff.
 Students often find it difficult to understand why various treatment interventions or other actions are taken with patients.
-While students' services to the hospital are valued, it is very important to remember that you are not authorized to take any action with patients unless specifically requested by your supervisor on that particular division.
-Broughton patients may attempt to manipulate or take advantage of Davidson-Broughton students and may tend to place them in difficult positions.
+While students' services to the hospital are valued, it is very important to remember that you are not authorized to take any action with patients unless specifically requested to do so by your supervisor.
+Broughton patients may attempt to manipulate or take advantage of Davidson-Broughton students and may attempt to place them in difficult positions.
 It is also sometimes easy to "over identify" with patients.
 Please rely on the instructor, supervisors, and Broughton staff members for guidance in patient interactions.

 Meals are at your expense.
-The hospital cafeteria—directly behind Avery Building—is open for breakfast and lunch on weekdays, with the exception of holidays and/or special circumstances.
+The hospital cafeteria—directly behind Avery Building—is open for breakfast and lunch on weekdays (breakfast 6:30-9:30am, lunch 10:30am-1:00pm, and dinner 4:30-7:00pm), with the exception of holidays and/or special circumstances.
 The largest concentration of restaurants is on South Sterling Street between the hospital and Interstate 40.

 The Broughton Hospital patient population comprises a variety of individuals including the severely mentally ill.
 Aggressive individuals, patients with HIV infection, and patients with hepatitis are among this patient population.
 Most experts recommend the hepatitis B vaccination series for anyone in health care, so prospective students should speak to their physician immediately about the series, which occurs in doses at 0, 1, and 6 months, to allow time to have at least the first two vaccines by the program start date.

-Students accepted to the program must either sign a waiver declining the vaccination or must present evidence of having the first vaccine by April 1 (application deadline) and the second by the program start date.
-In addition, a tuberculosis test within the six months prior to program start date is required and the results brought to the program by start date.
+Students accepted to the program must either sign a waiver declining the vaccination or must present evidence of having the first vaccine by May 1 (deadline to submit a signed acceptance letter) and the second by the program start date; we recommend that participants that choose to receive the vaccination begin the series as soon as possible.
+In addition, a two-step tuberculosis test within the six months prior to program start date is required and the results brought to the program by the start date.
 Any student who does not have the tuberculosis report submitted by the program start date will not be allowed to work on the ward until this is completed.

-More information on the health risks and requirements will be sent to students at time of acceptance notification in the program or by request to Davidson College Psychology Department at 704-894-2445 or email@example.com.
+More information on the health risks and requirements will be sent to students at time of acceptance notification in the program.